 Cellulose is an organic compound that is used to create plastic.
 And guess what?
 Most of the cellulose used to create plastic is obtained from petroleum.
 And because it comes from petroleum, plastic made out of it takes between 500 and 1,000 years to decompose?

-Hemps can build houses, too
+Hemp can build houses, too

 Hemp is the future

 High nutrition food, biodegradable plastic, paper, building material for houses, medicine and even fuel.
 Hemp has it all.
-Although it took the US Government and politicians more than have a century to amend hemp’s prohibition, it’s better late than never.
+Although it took the US Government and politicians more than half a century to amend hemp’s prohibition, it’s better late than never.
 When President Trump signs the 2018 Farm Bill (he has 10 days to do it), hemp will once again be legal nationwide, as it was during colonial times.
 But this measure will not only affect the United States in a positive way.
-European Union already approves hemp production with THC levels below 0.3%, while Latin American countries are moving towards legalization of medicinal and industrial cannabis.
+The European Union already allows hemp production with THC levels below 0.3%, while Latin American countries are moving towards legalization of medicinal and industrial cannabis.
 If this tendency continues, this could mean a worldwide hemp production.
-It’s not to late for hemp to come and save the world.
+It’s not too late for hemp to come and save the world.